tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/2/LessonPlan.md

 }
 ```

 * That's it!
-Now, this token is a fully functioning ERC20 token, that has a `mint` function that we created an `onlyOwner` modifier for.
+Now, this token is a fully functioning ERC20 token that has a `mint` function that we created an `onlyOwner` modifier for.

 * We could potentially deploy this to the mainnet and get this listed on an exchange.
 It will also automatically be detected by many wallets and block explorers.

 Now it's time for the students to implement their own ERC20 tokens!

-### 11. Students Do: Building an ERC20 Token with OpenZeppelin (20 min)
+### 11. Student Do: Building an ERC20 Token with OpenZeppelin (20 min)

 In this activity, students will implement the ArcadeToken using the ERC20 standard, provided by the OpenZeppelin library.